 RULE IS: IF Path Matches Regex """^(.*?)/([a-z-]+)-(\d+)$""" THEN Regex Replace Match By "$1/$3.$2"

 Matches Regex can also be used with the Replace Match By action, which replaces the full match (that is

 The following examples may illustrate common use cases for URL Rewriting.

 Remove Session ID in Query

 If your applications adds a session ID as part of the query like

 and you want to get rid of it:

-If Parameter Starts With "sid=" Then Drop Parameter sid
+RULE IS: IF Parameter Starts With "sid=" THEN Drop Parameter "sid"

 Note that using